-Sea Battles:
+For Sea Battles

-- Combat Points of "Fleet"
+- .
+Combat points of "Fleet"

-- Points of supporting Fleets
+- .
+Points of supporting fleet

-- Broadside Hit Points
+- .
+Broadside hit points

-The player with the most points on a front conquers that front.
-The defender wins any ties.
-Above this, if you have 4 or more points more than your opponent, you destroy the defeated Army/Fleet.
+The player with the most points on a front, conquers that front.
+The defender wins any tie.
+Above this, if you have 4 or more points than the opponent, you destroy the defeated army/fleet.

 To win the battle, you must be victorious on the majority of fronts, which is mostly 2 fronts of the 3.
-The defender wins any ties.
+The defender wins any tie.
 If you are victorious on all 3 fronts, you win a decisive battle.
 Thus, if the attacker leaves one front unoccupied, he can never win a decisive battle.

-Note: Fronts which are unoccupied by both sides are not taken into account.
+Note: fronts which are unoccupied by both sides are not taken into account.
 They are not considered as a tie and don't result in an automatic victory for the defender.

-Example continued from last page: Battle outcome: Allies win a decisively and gain 1 VP for the battle + 1 VP for the Decisive Victory, + 2 extra cards..
+Example continued from last page: Battle outcome: Central powers win on 2 fronts and gain 1 VP + 2 extra card.